danielbodnar/awesome-stars/BY-LANG.md

 - [mklement0/ttab](https://github.com/mklement0/ttab) - macOS and Linux CLI for opening a new terminal tab/window, optionally with a command to execute and/or display settings
 - [latestissue/AltaeraAI](https://github.com/latestissue/AltaeraAI) - A set of bash scripts to automate deployment of GGML/GGUF models [default: RWKV] with the use of KoboldCpp on Android - Termux
 - [infrastlabs/docker-headless](https://github.com/infrastlabs/docker-headless) - Remote Desktop with Docker: XRDP/NOVNC/PulseAudio.
 (Xfce, Mate, Cinnamon, Gnome, Plasma) MultiScreen Support!
-- [YunoHost/ynh-dev](https://github.com/YunoHost/ynh-dev) - Dev environement wrapper, based on LXD, to develop on YunoHost
+- [YunoHost/ynh-dev](https://github.com/YunoHost/ynh-dev) - Dev environement wrapper, based on Incus, to develop on YunoHost
 - [2aman-lafr9a/devops-scripts](https://github.com/2aman-lafr9a/devops-scripts) - The deployment has been successfully executed in Azure using a comprehensive stack that includes Docker, Docker Compose, Kubernetes (k8s), Jenkins, Azure Container Registry, Azure Storage, Azure DNS,
 - [bruj0/jenkins_pipeline](https://github.com/bruj0/jenkins_pipeline) - A lean Continuous Deployment, Testing and Integration Pipeline using CoreOS/Docker/Jenkins
 - [damnhandy/jenkins-pipeline-docker](https://github.com/damnhandy/jenkins-pipeline-docker) - Containerized build environments with the Jenkins Pipeline plugin and Docker.